status-im/CryptoLife/README.md

  - Invite link functionality added to [identity smart-contract deployed on ropsten](https://ropsten.etherscan.io/tx/0x7e50b62248473cf3976829f1d404d6cad911b3c8a3799a31f375403facd9243a)
  - Updated relay server endpoints, Universal Login SDK & UI to demo "invite links" via the robotwars app

+## Limitations

+- We failed to use real ENS, at it is not deployed for Ropsten

+- The contracts, relayer, Universal Login SDK, webapp is (like the SDK) in a monorepo

+- We failed to find open-source robot beamer sounds

 ## Assumptions